bbauska/Coursera-Bootstrap/readme.md

 Similarly, I am defining the list items for the remaining free corporate leaders here.

 Now this, let me save the change.
-And then let\'s go and take a quick look at the web page.
+And then let&apos;s go and take a quick look at the web page.

 Switching to the web page, you now see how using the nav nav tabs we